-- Eight years into the war, which foreign states are still most involved and what impact is this having?
+- Nine years into the war, which foreign states are still most involved and what impact is this having?

 - Foreign states will inevitably be involved in ending the Syrian war.
 How can we ensure that the needs of Syrians are prioritised in any peace agreement?

 - Will foreign states pose a barrier to the achievement of peace in Syria?

 - Foreign involvement has had a polarising impact on Syrians, particularly within the opposition.
 How can Syrians rebuild trust and put the legacy of polarisation behind them?

 - How can the future administration in the United States play a constructive role in the Syrian conflict?

 Noha Alkamcha is a Syrian development consultant, governance advisor and researcher.
 Since 2011, she has supported and co-founded numerous civil society initiatives and organizations in Syria.
 In 2016, Noha was the Chief Organizer for the Syrian Civil Society Declaration Initiative, which worked with 300 CSOs to participate in Geneva peace talks.
 She currently leads a Syria-based gender analysis study for the International Rescue Committee.

 Nick Grinstead is non-resident scholar with the Middle East Institute’s Syria program.
 He has been researching regime-held Syria for several years, initially with the Clingendael Institute, providing policy advice for the Dutch government and EU.
 His work examines the relations of loyalist militias to the state and with foreign patrons.
 He also works as a Senior Regional Security Analyst for Le Beck International.